Trying to decide on DSLR vs mirrorless? Amy Davies explains the strengths, weaknesses and key differences between these two types of camera.

 Older and broader ecosystem of lenses and accessories

 In the early days of mirrorless cameras, the surrounding ecosystems of lenses and accessories was somewhat limited.
 These days, this is far less of an issue as several mirrorless systems have been around for over a decade, albeit with some notable exceptions.
-For example, the newest Canon RF APS-C cameras, the Canon EOS R7 and Canon EOS R10, have a limited number of RF-S lenses currently available.
-We expect this to get better with time, but until then you can get a much better choice of Canon EF-S DSLR lenses.
+For example, newer Canon RF APS-C cameras like the Canon EOS R7, Canon EOS R10 or Canon EOS R50 have a limited number of RF-S lenses currently available.
+We expect this to get better with time – though Canon are not exactly being quick about it.
+Until the range improves, you can get a much better choice of Canon EF-S DSLR lenses.

 Other line-ups, such as the Fujifilm X series, the Sony Alpha series and the Panasonic / OM System series have a huge selection of lenses for consumers to choose from.